Organise Documents in Your Project

-Organize your project documents into folders, add metadata, tag documents, link them to tasks and work packages, and make them easily discoverable across your project team.
+Organise your project documents, add metadata, tag documents, link them to tasks and work packages, and make them easily discoverable across your project team.

 Steps